 A couple of weeks ago, I gave you a recipe for a kumquat poppy seed vinaigrette.
 That delicious dressing would make a beautiful appearance on any salad or over crisp Spring veggies, but it’s also the key to unlocking the unique flavor and healthy benefits in this egg salad recipe.

-You can get all of my #FoodFacts on kumquats in that post, but I’ll tell you again that they’re loaded with vitamin C, they’re naturally low in fat, and they’re not too high in natural fruit sugars, so it’s a citrus fruit that you might want to keep on hand.
+You can get all of my Food Facts on kumquats in that post, but I’ll tell you again that they’re loaded with vitamin C, they’re naturally low in fat, and they’re not too high in natural fruit sugars, so it’s a citrus fruit that you might want to keep on hand.
 If you don’t shop at a grocery store with a large selection of produce, just ask your produce manager to order you some.
 I think you’ll love the tangy burst of sweet and tart that it’ll give you, and it pairs so well with the creaminess of the eggs.

 April 2nd was National Love Your Produce Manager® Day, and my friends over at Friedas Produce had a fun campaign on their social media pages.
 They asked us to publicly thank our favorite produce manager, using the #LYPM hashtag.
-I took the opportunity to thank my favorite PM, Dave at Festival Foods, thanking him in this Tweet:
+I took the opportunity to thank my favorite produce manager, Dave, at Festival Foods, thanking him in a Tweet.

 — Frieda’s Produce (@FriedasProduce) April 3, 2014

 PRIZES?!
 I had no idea there was anything but fun involved, so giddy was the word of the day!
 I had great fun yesterday, when I stopped in to surprise Dave with his gift card from Frieda’s.
 He was super excited and ridiculously cute when he told me that he’d probably spend it buying produce!